Removal of breast implants & Capsulectomy

 Dr. Nicolaidis was the first Plastic Surgeon to report on the appearance of the breasts following explantation in a prospective study of his first 182 explant cases for Breast Implant Illness (The ASPS Meeting 2020).
 52% of patients were very satisfied with the appearance of their breasts, 33% were satisfied and 15% were not satisfied.
 However, NO patients regretted having the surgery, given their symptom improvement.

-Dr. Nicolaidis always performs explantation under general anesthesia.
+Dr. Nicolaidis always performs explantation under general anesthesia with board-certified anesthetists.

 Recovery after explantation